Approximately 43% of applicants are admitted each year. Average class size is 18 students.

-Tuition for the 2019 – 2020 academic year is $14,153 per quarter.
-There are four quarters per year for a yearly tuition of $56,612.
+Current tuition information, listed as cost per quarter, is available via Student Finance.
+There are four quarters per year.
 Tuition goes down to one third of the current tuition during the third year when students are on their externships.

 For more information, contact Ms. Celeste Lee at 847-491-4541 or email@example.com.